Cape Town City F.C. (2016): History

 Cape Town City was resurrected when South African businessman and former professional soccer player John Comitis purchased the franchise rights of defunct Mpumalanga Black Aces F.C.
 Comitis was one of two co-founders of Ajax Cape Town F.C. in 1999 but eventually sold his shares in 2013.
 In 2016, Comitis bought defunct Black Aces, located in Nelspruit, Mpumalanga, and relocated the team with the franchise license in Cape Town.

+The club finished 15th in the 2024–25 Premiership, entering the playoffs, and was relegated to the 2025–26 National First Division.

 Stadium

-Cape Town City play their home matches at Cape Town Stadium in the suburb of Green Point in Cape Town.
-In 2018, the club announced that they would begin using Hartleyvale Stadium as a training facility but continue home matches at Cape Town Stadium.
+Following its relegation to the National First Division, the club plays its home games at the Athlone Stadium.
+Previously, it played at the Cape Town Stadium.
+In 2018, the club announced that it would begin using Hartleyvale Stadium, the previous club's original home ground between 1962 and 1977, as a training facility but continue home matches at Cape Town Stadium.

+In January 2025, prior to its relegation, the club intended to build a 10,000 seater stadium at Hartleyvale, with construction starting by 2026.

 Rivalries

 Cape Town is a city with many football clubs and so there are many smaller derbies.
-However the fixtures against the second largest club in the city, Cape Town Spurs FC (formerly Ajax Cape Town FC) are the biggest derby games.
-Fellow DStv Premiership team Stellenbosch FC (formerly Vasco de Gama FC) are also considered close rivals.
+However the fixture against Cape Town Spurs (formerly Ajax Cape Town FC) is considered the biggest derby.
+Stellenbosch (formerly Vasco de Gama) are also considered close rivals.

-There is also a rivalry against Supersport United after the Telkom Knockout final in 2016 and the MTN 8 finals of 2017 and 2018 all being contested by the two clubs.
+There was also a rivalry against now-defunct Supersport United after the Telkom Knockout final in 2016 and the MTN 8 finals of 2017 and 2018 all being contested by the two clubs.